The Software Development Process: A Definitive Guide for 2023

 - On the vendor’s end, a Project Manager manages the process and ensures delivery of artifacts, i.e., material representations of the work or the value obtained during the appropriate stage.

-- A certain process at each stage also has an owner, i.e., a responsible person.
+- A certain process of software development at each stage also has an owner, i.e., a responsible person.

 Let’s now look at the main stages of the Django Stars project life-cycle.